Tim

 You become exhausted or are at risk from a hazard

-Stop resuscitation
+Stop CPR

 Manage the person's airway if necessary